-- 1. Facilitate a discussion using the questions provided as a guide.
+Facilitate a discussion using the questions provided as a guide.
 Write down the key ideas on a flipchart paper to serve as a reference.
-The questions are meant to have participants provide examples from their own contexts. - 2.
-Refer participants to the main uses of the flipchart, as an essential tool for the trainer/facilitator and the participant group.
-See the Participatory Training Technique: "The Art of Flipcharting 1".
+The questions are meant to have participants provide examples from their own contexts.

 Activity 2 Underlying Principles of Human Rights